siimlangel/FujitsuGeneralTask/README.md

-## General task for Fujitsu internsip
+## General task for Fujitsu internship

 ---